 During my senior year in high school, I applied for many scholarships to defray the costs of attending an out of state college and thankfully was awarded several.

+Because I didn’t give up, I was able to figure out a way to make it happen and actually pulled it off!
 I became the first person in my family to graduate from college.

 Fast forward 16 years.
 My son is now a sophomore in high school.
 He’s taking the most academically advanced classes he can manage, preparing to take the PSAT and we will soon begin the journey of applying for colleges.